-Once the transition period is over at the end of 2020, leaving the EU will present the UK with a new set of policy options and choices in those areas of public policy that hitherto have currently largely been determined by decisions made in Brussels.
-In an extension of the work we have been undertaking on public attitudes of relevance to the Brexit process on this site, we are now pursuing a research project on the choices that the public think the UK should make in the wake of its departure from the EU.
+Now that the transition period is over, leaving the EU presents the UK with a new set of policy options and choices in those areas of public policy that hitherto have currently largely been determined by decisions made in Brussels.
+In an extension of the work we have been undertaking on public attitudes of relevance to the Brexit process on this site, we are pursuing a research project on the choices that the public think the UK should make in the wake of its departure from the EU.

 The Future of Britain after the EU Referendum project is focusing on three subjects – immigration, food policy, and consumer regulation.
 What do voters think the rules on immigration should be given that Brexit implies ending ‘freedom of movement’ between the UK and the EU?
 What regulations should govern how food is grown, produced and sold in the UK once it has left the EU?
 And what should happen to consumer regulation, where the EU has, for example, outlawed the sale of incandescent light bulbs and the imposition of mobile phone roaming charges?

 However, this project is not being pursued through conventional survey research, in which a representative sample of adults are asked for their immediate response to a set of survey questions.
 Because many of the rules in which we are interested have hitherto been set in Brussels, our topics have typically received little in the way of extended public debate.

 Instead, we are ascertaining what the public think about these subjects after they have had an opportunity to consider and debate them.
 To that end, the project is being pursued via Deliberative Polling.
 Under this approach, a representative sample of adults are brought together both to debate the issues among themselves (supported by impartial briefing materials), and to interrogate experts who represent a diversity of views.
 The impact of this process on people’s attitudes is measured by inviting participants to undertake a survey on the subject matter of the poll both before and after the deliberation.